danyaberezun/KEEPs/README.md

 todoExpression
 ```

-While it is obvious that the order of the execution is:
+While the order of the execution is following:

 ```
 whenScrutineeExpression